General Mills has a plan to regenerate 1 million acres of farmland

 That could look something like regenerative agriculture: a method of farming that’s slowly gaining popularity as a way for farmers to replenish their land and maintain their businesses.
 General Mills, one of the largest food companies in the U.S., has been vocal about its support for regenerative agriculture for several years, and is now committing to bringing the practice to 1 million acres of farmland by 2030.

-“In sustainability work, it’s often challenging to find anything that lifts more than one or two boats at a time,” says Jerry Lynch, GM’s chief sustainability officer.
+“In sustainability work, it’s often challenging to find anything that lifts more than one or two boats at a time,” says Jerry Lynch, General Mills’s chief sustainability officer.
 “This lifts so many boats: water quality, soil health, reduced carbon footprint, increased biodiversity, and farmer profitability and economic resilience.”

-GM will work with the farmers it sources from to ensure that they’re growing crops via regenerative methods, Lynch says.
+General Mills will work with the farmers it sources from to ensure that they’re growing crops via regenerative methods, Lynch says.
 These methods include growing cover crops after the harvest instead of allowing the soil to sit unprotected.
 Cover crops help trap carbon in the ground and encourage nutrient development in the soil, but they’re used on less than 2% of cropland in the U.S. today.
 Adding livestock is also important, as manure delivers nutrients to the soil.
 And another factor, Lynch says, is encouraging farmers to grow a wider range of crops, as opposed to the one or two that many focus on, which increases the nutrient diversity in soil.
 Regenerative agriculture also calls for reduced dependence on pesticides and synthetic fertilizers.

 Several brands under the General Mills umbrella are already working directly with farmers that use regenerative practices.
 Annie’s, for instance, introduced two limited-edition products last year–a version of boxed mac and cheese, and bunny-shaped cookies–made from wheat and oats grown regeneratively on farms in Montana.
 And EPIC Provisions, a smaller brand that uses natural, high-quality meats and produce, sources from livestock producers who raise animals on regenerative farms.
 Last year, EPIC’s Sweet & Spicy Sriracha Beef Bites became the first packaged product to earn the Ecological Outcome Verification seal: a designation confirming a products’ environmental benefits created by the Savory Institute, which advocates for regenerative farming.